ZoheeDH/earthquakes_feat_app/README.md

 ## Instructions
 **Important:** MongoDB must be installed and running for the api to work properly

-To seed the project from https://earthquake.usgs.gov/ run the following command
+To seed the project from https://earthquake.usgs.gov/ run the following commands

 ```
 cd backend